Yaazarai/Event-Callback/README.md

 - ***Quick Clarification: The template arguments are the function parameters of the function you want to create a callback for.
 While the constructor accepts `std::function` using those parameters.***

-Example usage of callbakc creation using lambdas:
+Example usage of callback creation using lambdas:
 ```C++
 class myclass {
 public: